How to Do Sun Salutation B (Surya Namaskar B): A Step-by-Step Guide

 sun salutation Mountain Pose

-• Straighten the legs and lowering arms by the sides to stand in the starting position attaining mountain pose.
+• Straighten your legs and lower your arms by your sides to return to the starting position.

-• Hold the pose taking few breaths until the breathing becomes normal.
+• Hold the pose and take a few breaths until your breathing returns to normal.

 Follow-up Poses